TheMukhtarAhmed/TheMukhtarAhmed/README.md

 <h3> < Hello world, I'm <a href="https://annujolly.netlify/" target="_blank"> Mukhtar Ahmed</a> />
  <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">
  </h3>
-I am a pre-final year CS student with a great passion for programming.
 I am trying to create magic with 0's and 1's.
-The green dots on my GitHub profile show my developer journey. and I am the founder of gotos.in and mysocials.in .
+The green dots on my GitHub profile show my developer journey. and I am the founder of smartlnks.com, gotos.in and mysocials.in .

 ##### A little more about me...